Posture Why Your Posture Matters More Than You Think

 B.Sc.Chiro. & M.Chiro — Chiropractor & Co-founder

-How: Stand with your back flat against a wall, feet a few centimetres from the base.
-Press your lower back, upper back, and head gently into the wall.
-Raise your arms to form a "W" shape, then slowly slide them up into a "Y" shape — keeping your arms and elbows in contact with the wall throughout.
-Repeat 10–12 times.
+Stand with your back flat against a wall, feet a little away from the wall.
+Press your lower back, upper back, and head against the wall.
+Raise your arms to shoulder height, elbows bent at 90 degrees.
+Slowly raise your arms overhead while keeping everything in contact with the wall, then bring them back down.
+Repeat 10 times.

 If this article resonated, we're here to help.
 Book in and let's have a chat about what's going on.